 Herbst: I wouldn't say the research that we are doing now in support of the Analyst Ratings is markedly different from what we've done historically.
 I should point out that we've done this for 25 years.
 Essentially what we try to do in designing the Morningstar Analyst Rating is codify the way that we've look at funds and present it in such a way that it makes it easier for investors to make apples-to-apples comparisons.

-Herbst: So our ratings are monitored on an ongoing basis.
+Herbst: Our ratings are monitored on an ongoing basis.
 That is the sole responsibility of each of our analysts.
-So any rating that appears on Morningstar.com or in any of Morningstar's products ought to be considered live, and the analyst is responsible for monitoring those ratings on an ongoing basis, and is also responsible for reviewing those ratings with the ratings committees anytime something material changes or at least twice a year.
+Any rating that appears on Morningstar.com or in any of Morningstar's products ought to be considered live, and the analyst is responsible for monitoring those ratings on an ongoing basis, and is also responsible for reviewing those ratings with the ratings committees anytime something material changes or at least twice a year.

 Stipp: And in practice, how often does a rating end up changing on a mutual fund?